Your heart is a horizon of endless possibilities. – Gemma Troy

 Step 1: Draw on your wood panel

 Invite your child to scribble on the wood panel using crayons or oil pastels.
 We’ll only need a few scribbles, swirls or lines.
-There’s no need to color the whole wood panel since we still want to watercolor on it.
+There is no need to color the whole wood panel since we still want to watercolor on it.
 Older children can draw more complex lines and shapes.

 Step 2: Paint your wood panel

-Tip: Limit your watercolor choices to different shades of one or two colors so that your background colors won’t distract from your string art design.
+Tip: Limit your watercolor choices to different shades of one or two colors so that your background colors won’t distract from your string art.
 Let your child pick from different shades of e.g. pink and purple; or yellow, red and orange; or warm or cool colors etc.

 Step 3: Collage on your wood panel

-Invite your child to decorate and collage on their wood panel.
-Set out containers with choices of colorful stickers, cut tissue paper shapes, construction paper shapes and some (precut) washi tape.
-Show how to glue a dot the size of the chosen shape onto the wood and press the shape onto it (I use purple glue sticks that dry white so the children can see where on the surface they are glueing).
+Set out containers with choices of colorful stickers, cut tissue paper shapes, construction paper shapes and some (pre-cut) washi tape.
+Invite your child to collage: Show how to glue a dot the size of the chosen shape onto the wood and press the shape onto it (I use purple glue sticks that dry white so the children can see where on the surface they are glueing).

 Draw a heart (or any other design) on a piece of paper the size of your wood panel.